jonatoj/React/README.md

-This is a small React project to develope new skills
+This is a small React project to developed new skills